LightningStalker/hamule/CONTRIBUTING.md

-open Issue or send message
+pull request or open Issue feature request or send message